RobertWHurst/LucidJS/readme.md

 ### emitter.pipe()

-	emitter.pipe(object emitter) => object pipe
+	emitter.pipe(object emitter[, ...]) => object pipe
+	emitter.pipe(string event, object emitter[, ...]) => object pipe
+	emitter.pipe(array events, object emitter[, ...]) => object pipe

-Pipes all events from a source emitter into the emitter.
-Any events triggered or set on the source emitter will be triggered or set on the piping emitter aswell.
+Pipes all events or select events from one or more emitters, into another.
+Any events emitted by the piped emitters will also be emitted by the emitter pipe was called on.
+This is extremely powerful and allows you to chain your emitters.

-Returns a pipe object that can be used to modify the pipe.
+Returns a pipe object that can be used to clear the pipe.

 #### Arguments